PrairieLearn/PrairieLearn/doc/accessControl.md

 `timeLimitMin`     |   | ✓ | Time limit in minutes to complete an assessment (only for Exams).   | `"timeLimitMin": 60`
 `password`         |   | ✓ | Password required to start an assessment (only for Exams).          | `"password": "mysecret"`

-Each access role will only grant access if all of the restrictions are satisfied.
+Each access rule will only grant access if all of the restrictions are satisfied.

 In summary, `allowAccess` uses the algorithm: